 The train system in Liguria is efficient and runs to all the major stops on the coast including the villages of the Cinque Terre.
 You can check the train timetables for the Liguria region here.

 As we found out, when the ferries are not running the trains become very crowded on the Cinque Terre platforms and trains, bordering on unpleasant.
 Just be prepared for this, wear a smile on your face and secure your belongings.

 Do check the weather before setting out on a day trip to the Cinque Terre and decide if you are prepared to spend a lot of time on train platforms.

-A word on beach clubs.
-For an Australian the concept of paying to go to a beach is about as foreign as it comes.
-However I am coming round to the idea after having a safe place to keep all our family things, and some shade.
+For Australians like us the concept of paying to go to a beach is about as foreign as it comes.
+However we are coming round to the idea after having a safe place to keep all our family things, and some shade.

 You can usually find a space of spiaggia libera (free beach) but needless to say they do not occupy the best stretches of beach.

 We love this stretch of coastline for its pretty towns and villages, delicious seafood and relaxed beach clubs.
 While the Cinque Terre is undoubtedly beautiful, exploring the region beyond the five towns is well rewarded.

 Do you have a favourite among the Italian Riviera towns?